FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Frequency Decomposition Preliminary

-where $x<T$, $y<T$, and $\xi_{u,v}$ is phase shift.
 In image processing tasks, the goal is to learn $S$ and $\xi$, then use the formula above to reconstruct high-quality images from degraded inputs.
 To achieve this, \cite{cosae} treats $S$ and $\xi$ as learnable parameters, allowing the model to optimize them for better reconstruction.
 Furthermore, the frequencies $u$ and $v$ are also designed to be promptable by the model, enabling dynamic adaptation to spatial-varying high- and low-frequency components.

 More generally, we can formulate it as the multiplication of coefficient $c$ and basis $b$ with simplified notation, and in this work, we use $\mathbf{x}$ to represent the pixel coordinates $(x, y)$: